cmstead/mochadoc/README.md

 Mochadoc
 ========

-The dead simple way to create docs from Mocha BDD, Jasmine and Jest tests.
+The dead simple way to create docs from Mocha BDD & TDD, Jasmine and Jest tests.

 ## Setup ##